 But in fact, both the ACC and AHA campaigns are handicapped from the get-go by the very words “heart failure”, delivered to new patients still reeling from that diagnostic gut punch.

-For example, here’s how CardioSmart’s brand new “Learning to Live with Heart Failure“ campaign starts off:
+For example, here’s how CardioSmart’s brand new “Learning to Live with Heart Failure“ patient video textbox starts off:

 “If you just found out you have heart failure, you may feel scared or overwhelmed.
 And that’s okay.”